rackerlabs/support-how-to/content/cloud-servers/mysql-replication-masterslave.md

                collisions:0 txqueuelen:0
                RX bytes:0 (0.0 b)  TX bytes:0 (0.0 b)

-You want to note the IP that is shown for <code>eth1</code>.
-The IP address is listed right after <code>inet addr:</code>.
+You want to note the IP that is shown for `eth1`.
+The IP address is listed right after `inet addr:`.
 In this example, our master server's private IP is 10.176.41.72.
 Repeat this on the slave server and note the private IP.

 **Slave:**